4 DAYS FROM $899

 Embark on an overnight flight to Yangon, Myanmar.

 Arrive on in Yangon, Burma's bustling cultural and economic capital.
 We'll enjoy three nights in a lush garden hotel overlooking Royal Lake in the heart of the city, the perfect base for exploring.
-Begin your exploration of this historic capital with a panoramic afternoon excursion that takes in the Sule Pagoda, City Hall, and the High Court.
 Dinner is at the hotel tonight.

 Explore the gilded Shwedagon Pagoda and shop Scott Market for treasures

 After breakfast, we head out to see more of colonial-flavored Yangon.
-Unforgettable Moment: We'll stop at the city's dazzling centerpiece – the Shwedagon Pagoda, a soaring golden Buddhist stupa that soars above all, attesting to the close connection between the spiritual and the everyday.
+Unforgettable Moment: We'll stop at the city's dazzling centerpiece — the Shwedagon Pagoda, a soaring golden Buddhist stupa that soars above all, attesting to the close connection between the spiritual and the everyday — followed by a panoramic city tour.
 We stop at the waterfront area; the colonial-style Scott Market brimming with antiques, jewelry and handicrafts; and the National Museum of art, history and culture.
 After lunch at a local restaurant, the afternoon is free.
 Enjoy the evening at leisure with dinner on your own.

 Continued Yangon exploration, or take an optional daytrip to Bago